AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 https://www.kaggle.com/datasets/magnushansson/central-bank-speeches?resource=download
 market data for available dates to be added
 2. creating a bert transformed test set to test the model after the inital training
-3. Begin converting snippets into py files to be directly run in main, as of now main,py is empty - process begun as test in branch Anusha
+3. Begin converting snippets into py files to be directly run in main, as of now main.py is empty - process begun as test in branch Anusha
 --------------------------------------------------------------------------------------------------------------------------------------------------

 # Notes for Repo contributers

 # repository overview - as of december 12/12/2022
-1. training and test data are in the data folder
+1. Training and test data are in the data folder
-2. models folder is for storing trained models
+2. Models folder is for storing trained models
-3. the plots folder is for any plots you may want to save as .png or any other format
+3. The plots folder is for any plots you may want to save as .png or any other format
 4. src/snippets is for independent code files: or files that can run on their own or were created as external .pynb files and then added into the repo this code is meant to be eventually integrated into the main.py file
-5. the main.py file is for compilation of the snippets and other external file. ideally this should have minimal algorims in it and mostly imports.
+5. The main.py file is for compilation of the snippets and other external file. ideally this should have minimal algorims in it and mostly imports.
 # guidelines
-1. Please PULL before you push, and before every editing session, to avoid merge conflits while pushing.
+1. Please PULL before you push before every editing session, to avoid merge conflits while pushing.
 2. Please avoid non specific commits such as  "small changes" , "bug fix (with no description of which bug)".
 3. Please create a pull request or contact the members before making a large change on a file you aren't solely working on (non snippet file) or is a dependency for a file someone else is working on
 4. For Vscode users, git lens is recommended